 The total points are divided by the number of credits taken.
 The GPA is carried out to four (4) decimal places to avoid ties in GPA and class rank.
 ONLY SEMESTER GRADES ARE USED TO FIGURE GRADE POINT AVERAGE AND CLASS RANK.
-A student's grade point average is cumulative, taking into account all grades earned while in high school.
-One additional point is awarded for honor courses.
+A student's grade point average is cumulative, taking into account, all grades earned while in high school.